Expium/ghi2jira/README.md

 Use "lein deps" to download the dependencies.
 Leiningen will download all of the various JAR files needed, including Clojure itself.

 Copy config.clj to config-project_id.clj and update it with your settings.
 This is a Clojure file, but you should be able to follow the syntax enough to fill in your project specifics.
+Note that Github may require the project name in all lower case.

 Run the ghijira code, using Leiningen: "lein run project_id".
 This will take a while, depending on the number of issues in your project, because the Github Issues API requires a separate requires for each Issue to download its comments.